BurrowBird/4chan-Thread-Muncher/Readme.txt

 ----

-Muncher is 99 % vibe coded, using free versions of Grok, Claude and Gemini.
+Muncher is 99 % AI vibe coded, using free versions of Grok, Claude and Gemini.

 Muncher tries to prevent downloading duplicates.
 If you do want to redownload the same thread twice, use the Forget buttons.